arvind2251/mastertest/README.md

 # mastertest
 just checking the contents of the file,changed locally

- Sprint Start  - Salesforce DX into picture in dev
+ Sprint Start  - Salesforce DX into picture in dev , now testing

  1)Take the dump of the project and put it on git repo - Inspection Dev 2)Cut the project repo into branches for each individual developer